froberge/azuredevops-pipeline-ocp/README.md

 1. Tag the image
 2. Push to image to the container registry
-3. Deploy the image rom the registry to the desired platform
+3. Deploy the image from the registry to the desired platform